Thailand Passport Photo Maker

 - Poor lighting — under-exposed, washed out or uneven.

-- Digital editing — filters or smoothing that alter your features.
+- Digital editing — filters, portrait blur or smoothing that alter your features.

 Compliance Notice